hyperledger/iroha-rfcs/001-config-overhaul.md

 - [[suggestion] Trace configuration parameters resolution · Issue #3502 · hyperledger/iroha](https://github.com/hyperledger/iroha/issues/3502)

-### Proposal 9 - Remove Configuration Endpoints
+### Proposal 9 - Revise Configuration Endpoints

 #### Objective

-To simplify and enhance the robustness of the Iroha system by eliminating the current configuration-related endpoints.
+To optimise Iroha's existing configuration endpoints for better usability and security.

 #### Rationale

+1. **Preserve Dynamic Updates**: While Iroha already supports dynamic configuration updates, this feature's importance is reiterated here.
+Given that Iroha is an inherently stateful system, the ability to change configurations on the fly can minimise downtime.
-1. **Superfluous Documentation Retrieval**: Fetching configuration field documentation through the API is unnecessary and redundant.
+2. **Eliminate API-based Documentation**: Fetching configuration field documentation through the API is unnecessary and redundant.
 A well-maintained [configuration reference](#proposal-2---reference-before-implementation) should be the single authoritative source for all such documentation.
-2. **Runtime Configuration Updates**: Allowing for run-time changes to the configuration can introduce complexity and potential issues that undermine system robustness.
-A philosophy akin to systems like Elixir/Erlang emphasizes the reliability of system restarts over mutable running states.
-In most scenarios, it's straightforward and preferable to restart Iroha with an updated configuration than attempt on-the-fly changes.
-3. **Ambiguities in Configuration Retrieval**: The utility of fetching the entire configuration as a JSON response is unclear.
-Such an endpoint raises multiple questions:
-   - Should sensitive data, such as the `private_key`, be sanitized before being returned?
-   - Is there a valid use case for displaying file paths or other meta-configuration data?
-   - The initial motivation for retrieving the configuration was to inspect its state after making run-time changes via the configuration update endpoint.
-However, this becomes redundant if such modifications are discouraged or removed.

-#### Recommendation

-For the reasons stated above, it's recommended to remove the configuration-related endpoints from Iroha.
-This step will reduce potential points of failure, ambiguities, and complexities.
-Administrators should be encouraged to use the comprehensive configuration reference for any documentation needs and to restart Iroha with an updated configuration when changes are required.
+3. **Standardise Update Format**: The focus is not just on aligning the configuration format but also on ensuring that the naming conventions and data types (e.g., human-readable string durations) are consistent across all interfaces.
+   This improves consistency and reduces confusion for users who are switching between different configuration interfaces.
+4. **Selective Retrieval**: Limiting the parameters that can be retrieved improves both the security and relevance of the configuration data.
+Perhaps, only those parameters that can be dynamically updated should be retrievable.

 #### Summary

-This proposal advocates for the removal of configuration-related endpoints in Iroha, emphasising system simplicity, clarity, and robustness over mutable configurations during runtime.
-The configuration reference will serve as the sole authoritative documentation source, and Iroha restarts are recommended for configuration updates.
+This proposal aims to enhance Iroha's configuration endpoints by fine-tuning existing features and eliminating redundancies.
+It underscores the importance of retaining dynamic updates and advocates for a standardised update format.
+Moreover, it limits the scope of retrievable parameters.

 ### Proposal 10 - Standardise Relative Paths Resolution